FarhatHussain01/JsMasteryCourse/README.md

 ## Getting Started

 Welcome to the JavaScript Mastery Course!
 This course is designed to take you from a beginner to a proficient JavaScript developer.
 Whether you're aiming to build a strong foundation or seeking to master advanced concepts, this course has something for everyone.

+No coding experience is necessary to take this course!
+I take you from beginner to expert!
+Any computer and OS will work — Windows, macOS, or Linux.
+We will set up your text editor for the course.